-SPED 210 - Supporting Social, Emotional and Behavioral Learning (4)
+SPED 210W - Supporting Social, Emotional and Behavioral Learning (4)

 Teacher candidates examine principles and procedures for supporting social, emotional and behavioral needs of preschool through secondary level students across a multi-tiered system of support.
 Thirty hours of assigned practicum included.
+This is a Writing in the Discipline (WID) course.

-Prerequisite: SPED 202 or ELED 202, and admission into the elementary and special education B.S. programs, or consent of department chair.
+Prerequisite: SPED 202 or SPED 202W or ELED 202 or ELED 202W, and admission into the elementary and special education B.S. programs, or consent of department chair.

 Offered: Fall, Spring.